 There are going to be cold spots in the van.
 The first year we tried went on an RV ski trip, I used the footwells in the cab and the step to the habitation door (both of which have to be closed off) as storage.
 Everything froze – the potatoes, the onions, the beer….Lesson learned.
 The windows in the cab area are not double glazed so you have to insulate this area from the main body of the van.
 The first year we used a special curtain, along with the spare bed cushions which we were not using and this actually worked fine.
-Last year, Peter put in some insulation boards to make a more substantial barrier.
-I think this was perhaps more effective, but it did mean that access to the cab area was not as easy.
+Since then we put in some insulation boards to make a more substantial barrier between the cab and the habitation area.
+This is more effective insulation, but it does mean that access to the cab area is not as easy.
 We also cover the windows in the cab with special reflective insulation sheets both inside and out.

 The door and the step area are not as well insulated and at night we tend to close the step off with an insulation board and cover the door with one of the spare bed cushions (it fits very well there, as if it was made for the purpose).
 I should add here that we do have an escape window in the bedroom area of the van, so if we needed to get out quickly, we do have an alternative route.